 The Cut: The curly side part works just as well on wavy, thicker hair as it would with straight hair.
 Ask your barber to trim your hair shorter down each side and leave a long length on top.
 To make things even easier, we’d advise getting a hard part bladed in to save you heaps of time in the morning.

 How to Style: As with the curly undercut, dry hair from roots up using a vent brush to lift the hair but pull up and to the side instead of backwards.
 Use your hands to style hair to one side.
 Once dry, rub a wax through the hair for hold and a natural shine.
+If you want to know how to make curly hair wavy, invest in a sea salt spray which can give more of a wave to the curls.

 The Cut: To get this look, you can go for high/low grade on the back and sides as long as you keep most of the length at the top.
 Blend the hair on top using scissors with the longest length at the front, getting shorter towards the crown.